Blastose/ranobedb/README.md

 ## Features

-- Add/edit books, releases, authors, etc. to the database
+- Add/edit books, series, releases, staff, and publishers to the database
-- Keep track of books you read, want to read, finished, etc.
+- Keep track of books you have read, want to read, finished, etc.
-- Light and dark theme

 ## Contributing